 Make a difference in the lives of children

 Are you ready for a challenge?
-Do you want to make a difference in the lives of young children?
+Do you want to make a difference in the lives of children?
 If so, the Teacher Education Program at Bridgewater College might be the right choice for you.

 The BC Teacher Education Program prepares teachers who are fully educated in the arts and sciences, have depth of knowledge in a major discipline, model effective communication skills, understand and use technology and research to enhance learning, and are committed to life-long learning.
 Our graduates are ready to excel.